gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Added

+- Adds a _Working Changes_ tab to the _Commit Details_ and _Graph Details_ views to show your working tree changes
+  - Adds _Stage Changes_ and _Unstage Changes_ commands to files on the _Working Changes_ tab
 - Adds a _[Show|Hide] Merge Commits_ toggle to the _File History_ view &mdash; closes [#2104](https://github.com/gitkraken/vscode-gitlens/issues/2104) & [#2944](https://github.com/gitkraken/vscode-gitlens/issues/2944)
   - Adds a `gitlens.advanced.fileHistoryShowMergeCommits` setting to specify whether merge commits will be show in file histories
 - Adds deep link support for workspaces in the _GitKraken Workspaces_ view